bilaloguz/ged/README.md

 # ged
-a minimalistic operating system with its own kernel just for hobbying.
-No serious is intended.
+Yet another minimalistic operating system with its own kernel just for hobbying written in FASM (Flat Assembly).
+No serious use is intended.